 And the move has prompted industry chiefs to add their voices to call for ministers to step in with a solution.

-Take a look inside this incredible five-bedroom townhouse on sale for £850,000 in Whitburn
+Take a look inside this four bed home on sale in Whitburn complete with scenic sea views

 “A number of bus services will need to be revised, with some cuts likely,” Martijn Gilbert, chairman of the North East Bus Operators' Association (NEbus).